Local Entropy and Generic Multiplicity One Singularities of Mean Curvature Flow of Surfaces: Introduction

 Because the problems they studied have certain curvature bounds, they proved the ``pseudo-locality" of the mean curvature flow, i.e. if the flow is multi-sheeted graphs at some time, then it must keep being multi-sheeted graphs in the future.
 Then parabolic maximum principle suggests that those graphs must be pushed away from each other.
 Thus higher multiplicity can not happen.

 In our case, we do not have pseudo-locality, but thanks to Ilmanen \cite{ilmanen1995singularities}, before the first singular time there are many time slices of the mean curvature flow which are multi-sheeted layers away from a small neighbourhood of finitely many points.
-Each layer is homotopy to the limit self-shrinker removing finitely many points.
+Each layer is homotopy to the limit self-shrinker by removing finitely many points.
 We can perturb these specific time slices to reduce the entropy.
 The perturbations are inherited from those perturbations on the limited self-shrinker $\Sigma$ with multiplicity $m$.

 In order to do this, we develop the notion of entropy instability for self-shrinkers with multiplicities, and then prove that every self-shrinker with multiplicity higher than $1$ must be entropy unstable, and find the perturbation which strictly reduces the entropy.
-Since at certain time slice the flow (after parabolic rescaling) is multi-sheeted layers over the self-shrinker, we can apply the same variation on the highest layer to reduce the entropy.
+Since at a certain time slice the flow (after parabolic rescaling) is multi-sheeted layers over the self-shrinker, we can apply the same variation on the highest layer to reduce the entropy.
 This perturbed surface can not generate a singularity modelled by $m\Sigma$.

-The main technical issue is that Colding-Minicozzi's entropy is not continuous.
+The main technical issue is that Colding-Minicozzi's entropy is not continuous with respect to the topology in the space of measures, such as the varifold topology.
 The time slices after parabolic rescaling are only multi-sheeted layers away from a small neighbourhood of finitely many points, and it is impossible to control the geometry inside those small neighbourhoods of finitely many points.
-Thus the entropy of those time slices may be achieved at those places with small scale, and then we do not know whether those perturbation would reduce the entropy.
+Thus the entropy of those time slices may be achieved at those places with small scale, and then we do not know whether those perturbations would reduce the entropy.

 In order to overcome this issue, we introduce the notion of local entropy.
 Given a compact set $I\subset(0,\infty)$, we define the local entropy